Archivon/Archivon/README.md

 ### Licence

 This project is covered by a proprietary licence from **Archivon**.
 No one may use the Archivon name or project files for study or any other purpose; only the code snippets made available in the Code samples section (for study purposes) may be used for personal study.
 See [LICENSE](LICENSE).

+> [!IMPORTANT]
+> This repository is not open source.
+Use is subject to the Archivon Sample Code License.